 The Black Crystal facility is the only graphite producer operating in the burgeoning electric vehicle market of western North America.
 The quarry host material is naturally well-suited to low-energy, low environmental impact processing that in turn produces high-purity graphite flake products for use in both conventional and emerging industries.

 Eagle Graphite is currently focused on two key elements of its long term business strategy.
 Through exploration at both the established quarry site, and at new exploration targets immediately adjacent to the plant facility, Eagle Graphite plans to expand its 2014 resource estimate.
 It is also conducting work to show that Black Crystal graphite is suitable for use in lithium-ion batteries.

-- One of only two existing graphite producers in North America.
+- One of only two existing graphite producers in Canada and the United States.

 - Favourable mining jurisdiction.